tymsoncyferki/Anomaly-Detection/AnoGAN/README.md

 ```
 python script.py "." -f
 ```
-with other essential arguments such as number of epochs
+with other essential arguments such as number of epochs.

 Please run below in order.